Early Childhood Education

 - Young children learn and construct knowledge as a result of meaningful and purposeful experiences.

-- Programs for young children contain a clear learning focus that is based on DoDEA Content Standards.
+- Programs for young children contain a clear learning focus that is based on DoDEA College and Career Ready Standards.

 - Understanding of the skills and concepts within content standards are developed and reinforced through child-initiated and teacher-initiated activities.